 PSH hypnosis treatment observes the protocol of ‘privacy’ between the therapist and client and does not involve cognitive behavioural intervention, counselling or speculation about the problem and its origins.

 Rather than teach people how to cope with the symptoms of their emotional problems, PSH therapy allows people to resolve their own subconscious causes.
 Healing takes place within the privacy of the inner mind, allowing people to resolve problems they may have been struggling with for years.

 Precisely how a session unfolds depends on the individual.
 Usually a therapist will guide the client to shift focus from normal logical awareness to an inner focus.

 The client is aware and in control, usually experiencing some degree of mental and physical relaxation.
 The person usually can hear what the therapist is saying but is not required to speak or to reveal information during the therapeutic process.
 The therapist guides the client to that part of the mind that holds the memory of the original offending emotions.
 Subsequently, the client reviews them and releases whatever is outdated or inappropriate.

-This article, about PSH Therapy, originally appeared in the into EMOTIONS section of the Summer2003/2004 issue of Grand United – get into LIFE magazine.
+This article originally appeared in the into EMOTIONS section of the Summer2003/2004 issue of Grand United – get into LIFE magazine.